Taiwan says China blocked deal with BioNTech for COVID-19 shots

 Fosun has not responded to several requests for comment.

-Earlier on Wednesday, Zhu Fenglian, spokeswoman for China's Taiwan Affairs Office, said Taiwan's government was using excuses to stop vaccines from going there from China.
+China’s foreign ministry said Taiwan’s channels to receive vaccines from them were “smooth”, while China’s Taiwan Affairs Office said Taipei was using excuses to stop the shots.

-China was "happy to see" Fosun's willingness to provide shots to Taiwan, she added.
+China was “happy to see” Fosun’s willingness to provide vaccines to Taiwan, the Chinese office added.

 With supplies tight, several Taiwan politicians have said the need for the Fosun shots was so urgent the government should immediately bring them in.